apalfrey/construct-wp/plugins/construct-wp/README.txt

 == Changelog ==

+= 0.2.0 - 2023-10-19 =

+#### Added

+* Allowed the assets to be committed
+* Custom menu item fields can now be hidden in screen options
+* Custom menu item fields can now be set in the customizer
+* Implemented setting to enable controllers
+* Implemented settings to enable auto-enqueue of scripts & styles
+* Implemented setting to control footer column count
+* Implemented JS translation functionality
+* Implemented settings for auto including & running theme classes
+* Implemented theme texdomain autoloading & accompanying setting

+#### Fixed

+* Fixed settings page not loading
+* Fixed PHP notice in widgets page caused by gutenberg js
+* Active class is now applied to the `a` tag in the navwalker

+#### Changed

+* Moved settings page ad main menu item
+* Moved settings pages from using tabs to working with multiple pages
+* Improved how custom white logo setting is declared
+* Moved both custom logos positions below site title & tagline
+* Pagination util can now have a `WP_Query` object passed through for use

+#### Removed

+* `CWP_THEME_SLUG` is no longer needed.
+Theme names are now retrieved from `get_template()` and `get_stylesheet()`

 = 0.1.1 - 2023-10-10 =

+#### Fixed

 * Fixed `the_logo` method in `CWP_Assets`
 * Fixed theme models not being loaded correctly